gpreston-hyland/SSE-Job-Aids/OpenCMIS/README.md

 Unzip [Apache Workbench](./assets/chemistry-opencmis-workbench-1.1.0-full.zip) on your workstation.
 See [Apache's Site](https://chemistry.apache.org/java/download.html) for other downloads and documentation.

-Open a command propt or terminal window as appropirate and change directory to the unzipped location.
+Open a command prompt or terminal window as appropriate and change directory to the unzipped location.
 Run the appropriate `workbench.*` version for your OS.

 * `./workbench.sh` for Mac / WSL / Linux
 * `.\workbench.bat` for the Windows folks.